evagabriela/WDI/curriculum/week-02/03_objects/README.md

 ***

-<a name="opening"></a>
+<a name="intro-objects"></a>
-## Opening (10 mins)
+## Intro to Objects (15 mins)

-In this unit, our focus is objects, an exciting aspect of JavaScript that ties into many of the concepts you’ve already learned.
+In this lesson, our focus is objects, an exciting aspect of JavaScript that ties into many of the concepts you’ve already learned.

 Once you get to know objects, you’ll realize how much easier your coding life can be.